sztsam/HOO_TW-Discord-bot/docs/ally_family.md

-# Ally family
+# Family tribes

-TribalWars community can set ally families for each server.
-This will affect some of the commands if ally family is enabled.
+TribalWars community can set family tribes for each server.
+This will affect some of the commands if family tribe is enabled.

-Remember, everyone can set ally families!
+Remember, everyone can set family tribes!
 Please use it with care!

 The command has three subcommands: add, delete, list

 ## Add

-Add ally family to global config.
+Add family tribe to global config.

->/ally family add \<server> \<custom list>
+>/family tribe add \<server> \<custom list>

 #### Parameters